 You want your application to be able to detect when the carrier has been lost so you can determine when the connection is complete.
 You might be unable to put this part of the code in your controller software, since the controller is typically running only during the connect or hang-up process.
-Once the application has detected the carrier loss event, it can call the modem controller to clean-up.
+Once the application has detected the carrier loss event, it can call the modem controller and restore the modem settings.